Signed in as:

 filler@godaddy.com

-Modern yoga, as practiced today, has been profoundly shaped by British colonization of India.
-Many of the most influential lineages trace their origins to Krishnamacharya, who lived and taught under colonial rule.
-This workshop critically examines how colonization fractured indigenous traditions and reshaped yoga through systemic disruption.
+Modern yoga, as it exists today, is profoundly shaped by British colonization of India.
+Many of the most influential lineages trace their roots back to Krishnamacharya, a teacher who lived and taught under colonial rule.
+This on-demand course critically examines how colonization fractured indigenous traditions and reshaped yoga through systemic disruption.

-Using a structured framework, we will explore how colonization:
+Using a structured framework, the course explores how colonization:

-We will also discuss the transformation of yoga from a predominantly spiritual practice to a focus on physical postures (asana), and how this shift was impacted by colonial forces.
+You’ll also dive into the transformation of yoga from a predominantly spiritual discipline to one centered on physical postures (asana), and how this shift reflects the influence of colonial forces.

-If you would like to contribute towards scholarships for this program, please donate here.
+If you would like to contribute towards scholarships for this yoga & colonization program, please donate here.